anton-bregolas/NS-Session-Setlist/README.md

     + Full screen popover width and height changed to vw and vh for testing
   - Chord Viewer module (styles-chord-viewer.css)
     + Chord Viewer popover width and height changed to vw and vh for testing
+    + Added z-index value to control buttons to fix Safari bug

 + JavaScript updates
   - Preload Scripts module (scripts-preload-nssapp.js)
     + Preload HTML font-size value calculated by adjustHtmlFontSize for small and medium-sized screens